Connect with others who understand.

 Antioxidants

-One of the advantages of eating a plant-based diet is maximizing your antioxidant intake.
-Antioxidants fight free radicals and can help prevent cancer.
+One benefit of eating a plant-based diet is getting more antioxidants.
+Antioxidants help fight free radicals and may help prevent cancer.
 Examples of antioxidants include:

 • Beta-carotene and lycopene — Found in apricots, carrots, pumpkin, sweet potatoes, and bell peppers